Skip to content

 What the evidence actually shows

 Photoaging and fine lines.
 Kafi's 2007 controlled study used 0.4% retinol lotion three nights a week on elderly forearm skin for 24 weeks.
 The retinol-treated arms showed significantly fewer fine wrinkles, better elasticity, and more glycosaminoglycan synthesis than vehicle.
-One of the cleaner trials in cosmetic dermatology: small, properly randomised, controlled, and long enough to actually mean something.
+One of the cleaner trials in cosmetic dermatology: small, properly randomised, controlled, and long enough to mean something.

 How to start (the only part that matters)

 1. Pick a low concentration.
 0.1 to 0.3 percent retinol is plenty for a first run.
 Skip anything with "extra strength" or "1%" on the label while you're starting out.
-That's not bravery, it's just peeling.
+That's not bravery, it's peeling.

 2. Twice a week for the first 2 to 3 weeks.
 Apply at night on dry skin, after cleansing and before moisturiser.